 Effective primary care involves leveraging caregivers to move the clinical needle.

-Changing individual habits is hard.
+Changing habits is hard.
 Following up on healthy diet choices, exercise reminders and improved lifestyle habits requires persistence and someone “on the inside”.
 Leveraging caregivers and loved ones is essential to moving the clinical needle.

 The best and brightest med students need to start picking primary care.